D2D Coded Caching Schemes for Multiaccess Networks with Combinatorial Access Topology: MADCC schemes with -GDD topology

 \subsection{Performance Analysis of the proposed MADCC scheme with $t$-GDD topology}

-In this subsection, we carry out a comparison of the proposed MADCC scheme with $t$-GDD topology in Theorem \ref{thm:MADCC_tgdd}, the derived CWEG scheme with $t$-GDD topology in Theorem \ref{thm:derived_MADCC_tgdd} and the WCCWC scheme mentioned in Theorem \ref{thm:MADCC_cyclic}, using the metrics of load per user and subpacketization level while keeping the number of caches and cache memory size same.
-By choosing the parameters, a $t-(m,q,t,1)$ GDD, a $(m-1)-(q,m,1)$ OA and $l=1$ for the proposed scheme in Theorem \ref{thm:MADCC_tgdd}, a $t-(m,q,t,1)$ GDD and a $(m-1)-(q,m,1)$ OA for the derived CWEG scheme in Theorem \ref{thm:derived_MADCC_tgdd}, for positive integers $r>1$, $t_0=m$ and $K_0=\frac{m(q-1)}{r-1} \ge m$ for the WCCWC scheme mentioned in Theorem \ref{thm:MADCC_cyclic}, MADCC schemes are obtained with $mq$ number of caches each having a cache memory of $\frac{M}{N}$=$\frac{1}{q}$.
-These schemes are compared in Table \ref{tab:MADCC_tgdd}.
+In this subsection, we carry out a comparison of the proposed MADCC scheme with $t$-GDD topology in Theorem \ref{thm:MADCC_tgdd}, the derived CWEC scheme with $t$-GDD topology in Lemma \ref{lem:derived_MADCC_tgdd} and the WCCWC scheme, using the metrics of load per user and subpacketization level while keeping the number of caches, cache size and access degree the same.
+By choosing the parameters, a $t-(m,q,t,1)$ GDD, an $(m-1)-(q,m,1)$ OA and $l=1$ for the proposed scheme in Theorem \ref{thm:MADCC_tgdd}, a $t-(m,q,t,1)$ GDD and an $(m-1)-(q,m,1)$ OA for the derived CWEC scheme in Lemma \ref{lem:derived_MADCC_tgdd}, for positive integers $r=t>1$, $t_0=m$ and $K_0=\frac{m(q-1)}{r-1} \in \mathbb{Z}^+ \backslash [m-1]$ for the WCCWC scheme, MADCC schemes are obtained with $mq$ number of caches, memory ratio $\frac{M}{N}$=$\frac{1}{q}$ and access degree $L=t$.
+These schemes are summarized in Table \ref{tab:MADCC_tgdd}.